sdseney508/readme-generator/readme.md

  ![badge](https://img.shields.io/badge/license-MIT-blue)

  ## Description
- Generates a readme file based on user input for their project.
+ This project generates the initial readme file for a project and pre-generates all of the needed chapters for a quality readme based on user inputs.
  ## Table of Contents
  -[Installation](#installation)